The-Singularity-Research/universal-classifier/README.md

 ```

 #### Epochs and Loss Function
+In the notebooks, we only have 20 epochs and a single hidden layer (along with one input layer and one output layer for a total of three layers):
 ```python
 num_layers = 3
 learning_rate = 0.6
 epochs = 20
 batch_size = 32
 ```
+The results are as follows:
 ![epochs_data_make_moons](epochs_data_make_moons.png)

 ![traning_data_image_make_moons](traning_data_image_make_moons.png)